hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 ## Introduction
 *[Back to Top](#table-of-contents)*

-This repository is meant for individuals who have a basic understanding of a programming language (e.g. Python, JavaScript, Java) but have not yet been exposed to the concepts or REST or HTTP and have not yet written server-side code.
+This repository is meant for individuals who have a basic understanding of a programming language (e.g. Python, JavaScript, Java) but have not yet been exposed to the concepts of REST or HTTP and have not yet written server-side code.

 It serves two purposes.

 First, it serves the purpose of introducing Server-Side Concepts and REST.
 Below you will find a discussion of concepts that are important to developing an understanding of REST and HTTP.

 Second, it serves as a way of using a programming language to practice these concepts.
 Included in this repository is a directory titled `node-rest-server` that specifies a challenge and resources available to you to help you complete the challenge.
 You are to implement a REST server using Node.js.
-You will incremently build the REST server using the provided tests to guide you.
+You will incrementally build the REST server using the provided tests to guide you.

 I want to stress that although we are using Node.js to illustrate the concepts explored below, these concepts are not tied to any one specific programming language.
 Further iterations of this project will allow knowledge-seekers to implement a REST server in other languages e.g. Python, Java, Go, etc.